 BIO

-Katie Adkins is a fine art photographer living in Little Rock, Arkansas.
+Katie Adkins is a photographer living in Little Rock, Arkansas.
 Originally a native of Atlanta, GA, she graduated from the Savannah College of Art & Design and soon after moved to western South Dakota.
-After spending 8+ years in the midwest, she has now settled back in the south, closer to home.
-Katie has worked in the art industry for many years, as artist and curator.
-Her approach involves the use of natural light, documentary/artistic and often candid viewpoints and minimal post production.
+After spending more than eight years in the midwest, she has now settled back in the south, closer to home.
+Katie has worked in the art industry for many years, as artist, photojournalist, and curator.

-Katie has worked with Magnum photographers Martin Parr and Alex Webb along with Rebecca Norris-Webb on their creative projects including Martin Parr's commissioned show from The High Museum of Art's "Picturing the South" series in 2012.
+Adkins has worked with Magnum photographers Martin Parr and Alex Webb along with Rebecca Norris-Webb on their creative projects including Martin Parr's commissioned show for The High Museum of Art's "Picturing the South" series in 2012.

 ARTIST STATEMENT